-Since dying of a stroke in 1924 at the age of 67, Wilson is remembered for his work navigating this complex conflict.
+Since dying of a stroke in 1924 at 67, Wilson is remembered for his work navigating this complex conflict.

-When he was elected to the president’s office in 1921 at the age of 56, Warren G. Harding was a remarkably popular candidate among the US population.
+When he was elected to the president’s office in 1921 at 56, Warren G. Harding was a remarkably popular candidate among the US population.

 Unfortunately, this reputation would not last, and after his early death in 1923 from a heart attack, numerous controversies regarding his policies saw his favorable reputation decline.